Our work centers around working with remarkable organizations across Greater Hartford County

 Riverfront Recapture is a nonprofit organization founded in 1981.
 They manage, maintain, and operate four riverfront parks and their connected riverwalks and trails.
 Their mission is to connect people with the Connecticut River, and they do just that, year-round, in clean and safe parks.

-The 2024 grant will specifically focus on Riverfront Recapture's CT Adaptive Rowing Program (CARP).
+The 2024 grant focused on Riverfront Recapture's CT Adaptive Rowing Program (CARP).
 The grant will enable CARP to purchase additional safety equipment, enhancing accessibility and ensuring the continued success of this program for individuals with physical limitations.

 Achilles International